NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ![](images/firebase/auth/AuthConfigGoogleServices.png)

 After the setup is complete in the Firebase console, you can open your UE4 project and go to Project Settings -> Firebase Goodies.
-You should provide the path to previously downloaded google-services.json (for Android) and/or GoogleService-info.plist files in order for them to be parsed by the plugin.
+You should provide the path to previously downloaded google-services.json (for Android) and/or GoogleService-info.plist files for them to be parsed by the plugin.

 ![](images/firebase/auth/AuthConfigGoogleServices2.png)